y3rsh/bibbz-test/README.md

 ## Run a test

 Here are some valid options.
 See Ava doc for test running options.
-NO_SANDBOX=true must be set when running in Docker.
+NO_SANDBOX=true must be set when running in Docker :sadface:

 - `ENVIRONMENT=PROD NO_SANDBOX=true yarn test`  // run all the tests
 - `ENVIRONMENT=PROD NO_SANDBOX=true yarn test -m unit:*` // just the unit - test (filtering on name)